Tata, Singapore Airlines may assess bid for Air India: Vistara CEO

 Vistara’s Thng, at the conference, also said the group would lease five more A320neo aircraft by June 2018.
 Vistara currently has a total of 17 aircrafts on lease including four of the fuel-efficient A320neos.

-Reporting by Mayank Bhardwaj; Editing by Muralikumar Anantharaman and Mark Potter
+Reporting by Mayank Bhardwaj; Editing by Mark Potter and Adrian Croft